 This statement shows the value as at the balance sheet date of the assets and liabilities recognised by the group.
 The net assets of the group (assets less liabilities) are matched by reserves held.
 Reserves are reported in two categories.
 The first category of reserves are usable reserves i.e. those reserves that the group may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.
-The second category of reserves comprises those that the group is not able to use to provide services.
-This category includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold, and reserves that hold timing differences.
+The second category of reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold, and reserves that hold timing differences.